-Design of the new software
+Design and implementation of the new software

-The new utilities, vgosDbMake and vgosDbCal, are parts of the new VLBI data analysis software developed at NASA GSFC [2] and currently distributed under the name "nuSolve".
+New utilities, vgosDbMake, vgosDbCalc and vgosDbProcLogs, were created to replace the traditional utilities dbedit, calc and dbcal.
+These new vgosDb compatible utilities are part of the new VLBI data analysis software developed at NASA GSFC [2] and currently distributed in one package under the common name "nusolve".
 The utilities have the same design as vSolve software.
 The same software development environment is also used.